DillonKoch/Sports_Betting/README.md

 <!-- TODO link to the specific scraping README, do the same for other sections -->
 ## [1.
 Data Collection](Data_Collection/)
 This project focuses on four leagues: NFL, NBA, NCAAF, and NCAAB.
-The following sections describe how data for each league was collected.
+The following sections describe how data was collected from each source.

 ### ESPN
 <!-- teams, rosters, schedule, game, player stats, players -->